R0bl0x10501050/RoQuery/docs/API.md

     ```

 # RoQuery(selector)
-@constructor
+Type - Class:Method:constructor
-@param selector<String> - The selector used to fetch Instances from the Instance tree.
+Param (selector: strong) - The selector used to fetch Instances from the Instance tree.
-@returns <ElementGroup>
+Returns - ElementGroup